Ajax

 Description

-Ajax is an incredibly smart, affectionate, and eager-to-please companion.
-He picks up routines and training very quickly both in the home and on leash.
-He hasn’t shown any stubbornness—he genuinely wants to be involved in whatever his people are doing.
+Ajax is an incredibly smart, affectionate, and eager-to-please young dog.
+He picks up routines and training quickly—both in the home and on leash—and genuinely wants to be part of whatever his people are doing.
+He bonds fast and settles easily once he feels comfortable in a space.

 🐾 Dog Friendly